-We coordinate our actions to the Carnegie Mellon’s CREATE Lab; thus we use their IoT water quality sensor; WaterBot!
-It has been developed in order to help gather localized pollution data. #WaterBot #bimatters
+We coordinate our actions to Carnegie Mellon’s CREATE Lab; thus, we use their IoT water quality sensor, WaterBot!
+It helps to gather localized pollution data. #WaterBot #bimatters

-The device is a portable pollution detector that citizen scientists can use inside or outside and then have the devices automatically upload the data to the web to paint a bigger picture of air and water quality in the area.
+The device is a portable pollution detector that citizen scientists can use inside or outside.
+The machines automatically upload the data to the web to paint a bigger picture of air and water quality in the area.

-The WaterBot tests for water quality.
-One end can be dipped into a water source like a lake or stream and then it will upload pollution data to the web via a ZigBee-installed module so that everyone who lives near that water source can stay informed.
+The WaterBot tests the water quality.
+One end goes into a water source like a lake or stream.
+Then it will upload pollution data to the web via a ZigBee-installed module.
+As a result, everyone who lives near that water source can stay informed.
 According to the WaterBot website, the data is “collected at a high frequency, allowing the detection of events that are invisible to other types of sensors.
-The WaterBot Sensor is designed for field deployment and can be powered for up to a 12-months period on one set of batteries.”
+The WaterBot Sensor is suitable for field deployment.
+It has up to 12 months of power life on one set of batteries.”